gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

    #. :ref:`Southern Plains Winter Weather Event <fcst3>`: Coming soon!
    #. :ref:`Halloween Storm <fcst4>`: Change :term:`IC/LBC <ics/lbcs>` sources and compare results.
    #. :ref:`Hurricane Barry <fcst5>`: Coming soon!
+   #. :ref:`Choose your own adventure! <fcst6>`: Create a forecast of your choice on a custom grid using publicly available data.

 Each section provides a summary of the weather event and instructions for configuring an experiment.